Core Standards of the Course

 Standard 1

-Demonstrate an understanding of digital file formats as they pertain to image capture (i.e. RAW, TIFF, JPEG).
+Demonstrate an understanding of digital file formats as they pertain to image capture (i.e. RAW, JPEG).

 Standard 2

-Demonstrate an understanding of compression in digital file sizes as they pertain to image capture (i.e. extra fine, fine, basic, and normal).
+Discuss disadvantages of file compression in JPEGs. (i.e. extra fine, fine, basic, and normal)

 Standard 3

-Demonstrate and understanding of the difference between high and low resolution and how they are linked to Pixelization (Intended use of photograph i.e. print, email, photo sharing).
+Demonstrate an understanding of the difference between high and low resolution and how they are linked to image file output resolution and quality.
+(Intended use of photograph i.e. print, email, photo sharing)

 Standard 4

-Identify common memory cards and camera compatibilities (I.e. Compact Flash, SD, Micro SD, XD, and internal storage).
+Identify common memory cards and camera compatibilities. (i.e. Compact Flash, CFexpress, SDXC(UHS2), SD, Micro SD, and internal storage)

 Standard 5

-Identify necessary equipment used for downloading images to a computer (i.e. cables, card readers).
+Identify necessary equipment used for transferring images to a computer. (i.e. cables, card readers, wireless)

 Strand 6

-Students will be able to understand and operate a point and shoot camera or DSLR.
+Students will be able to understand and operate a camera.

 Standard 1